EcologyR/labeleR/README.md

 tinytex::install_tinytex()
 ```

+If you don’t have tinytex installed, or it’s the first time you use
+labeleR it may take a while until all packages are correctly installed.
+Don’t worry, it will be much quicker next time!

 ### 1.1 Loading the data

 The very first thing you need to start using labeleR is a data frame
 where the information is included.
 This data frame can be imported to
-the R environment reading it from a file (e.g. a ‘.csv’ file or ‘.xlsx2’
+the R environment reading it from a file (e.g. a ‘.csv’ file or ‘.xlsx’
 excel sheet, using `read.table( )` and alike functions), but it can be
 also imported from a Google Sheets function.